Semporna: Geography

 Semporna is located at the tip of Semporna Peninsula around Lahad Datu Bay (also known as Darvel Bay), and is visited by tourists as a base for scuba diving or snorkelling trips to Pulau Sipadan (Sipadan Island), some 36 kilometres southeast of town.

 Climate

 Semporna has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Demographics

-The majority of the population is Bajau, many of whom live in sprawling stilt villages over the water on the outskirts of town.
-Thousands of Bajau Laut (also known as Sea Gypsies or Pala'u) people live on the sea around Semporna.
+The majority of the population is Bajau, many of whom live in sprawling stilt villages over the water and land on the outskirts of town.

+There are thousands of Bajau Laut (also known as Sea Gypsies or Pala'u) people live on the sea around Semporna.
 They are one of the few nomadic seaborne peoples of the world, and spend most of their lives on boats, making a livelihood from the coral reefs in the area.
 For some Bajau Laut people, the only time that their bodies spend any extended time on land is when they are buried after death.

+Additionally, there are also large segments of populations Bajau Darat (Land Bajaus) in Semporna.
+They are nonmigrating, inhabiting the coastal areas and many adopted a land-based economy.

+Among other large ethnic community in Semporna being the Suluk people.
+As in many places in Sabah and southern Philippines, the intermarriage between the Bajaus and Suluks are highly common in Semporna.
+Many of the Suluks and Bajaus in Semporna having a close family ties with their kins across the border in the Sulu Archipelago and Mindanao.

-The main ethnic minority populations in Semporna are the Kadazan and Chinese communities.
+Other main ethnic minority populations in Semporna are the Filipinos and Chinese community.
 The majority of Chinese people in Semporna are from the Hakka ethnic group.